Okagame/Sulfur-Recipe-Calculator/README.md

 *Hey hey!*
 This is a recipe calculator for the SULFUR game wiki (**NOT OFFICIAL** I'm just a random stranger of the internet)
-It was made because I was tired of manually checking what new recipes I could craft with all my ingredients. ~~`hording issues`~~
+It was made because I was tired of manually checking what new recipes I could craft with all my ingredients. ~~`hoarding issues`~~